Using Labguru to document your research work creates a fast-navigated network of all information accumulated in your account.

 For example, you can tag all pages that relate to a certain topic of your research and have all the experiments done in one list together with all the inventory items, papers and protocols that relate to it.
 To learn more on tags and what you can do with them - click here.

-In all Labguru show pages you will find a box called 'Linked resources' that allows you to create bi-directional connections between two and more pages.
+On Labguru show pages you can find a box called 'Linked resources', it allows you to create bi-directional connections between two pages.
 Using 'Linked resources' can help you navigate through your account faster and more efficiently.

 Get a full overview of all the items in the network and the option to quickly jump from one to the other.

 3. Samples and reagents element